 The dancing towers, also known as "Tango Towers", are a hilarious looking building on the Reeperbahn.
 Why these two towers are called "dancing towers" becomes clear even from a distance.
 Due to the intentionally bent façade, the impression is actually created that the two towers, which are around 80 metres high, are dancing.
 A souvenir photo of this funny building is a must.

-The Davidwache has gained fame primarily through film and television productions and is one of the top destinations on the tour of the neighbourhood.
-The stories that are told about the Presidium or the "inmates" resemble a comedy and a thriller in equal measure.
+The Davidwache has gained fame primarily through film and television productions and is one of the top destinations on the Kieztour.
+The stories that are told about the police headquarter or the "inmates" resemble a comedy and a thriller in equal measure.
 What many people don't know is that the Davidwache is the smallest police area in Europe with a territory of almost 9,000 m² and about 14,000 inhabitants.
 For comparison: a football field already has a size of 4,050 m².
-A visit to the "mini presidium" has become the absolute standard for a neighbourhood tour.
+A visit to the "mini headquarter" has become the absolute standard for a Kieztour.

-Hans-Alber-Platz is one of the most famous places in the district and is located at the northern end of the Reeperbahn.
-On the square stands the bronze statue of the actor Hans Albers, who was born in Hamburg and gave his name to the theatre, and who died in 1960.
-Before his death, the Hamburgerurgestein was involved in many film productions that had a decisive influence on the St. Pauli district and the whole of Hamburg.
-The "blonde Hans" achieved special fame through the song "Auf der Reeperbahn nachts um halb 1", which can still be heard today through the streets of Hamburg and beyond.
+Hans-Albers-Platz is one of the most famous places in the district and is located at the northern end of the Reeperbahn.
+On the square stands the bronze statue of the actor Hans Albers, who was born in Hamburg and gave his name to the square and who died in 1960.
+Before his death he was involved in many film productions that had a crucial influence on the St. Pauli district and the whole of Hamburg.
+The "blond Hans" achieved special fame through the song "Auf der Reeperbahn nachts um halb 1" which can still be heard today through the streets of Hamburg and beyond.

 5. A visit to the "Ritze"

 A visit to the "Ritze", probably the most famous pub on the Reeperbahn, is an absolute must.
-One of the most striking features of the crack is the entrance door, which is painted on the right and left side each with a spread woman's leg, with suspenders and red high heels.
-In the cellar of the Ritze is a traditional boxing ring, in which the boxing legends Henry Maske or Wladimir Klitschko already trained and even today the cellar of the Ritze is still used as a training room.
-In 2006, the former "godfather of St. Pauli" Stefan Hentschel hanged himself in the cellar of the Ritze and, through his death, caused a greater rush of tourists than ever before.
+One of the most striking features of the Ritze is the entrance door, which is painted on the right and left side each with a spread woman's leg, with suspenders and red high heels.
+In the cellar of the Ritze is a traditional boxing ring, in which the boxing legends Henry Maske or Wladimir Klitschko already trained and even today the cellar is still used as a training room.
+In 2006, the former "godfather of St. Pauli" Stefan Hentschel hanged himself in the cellar of the Ritze and his death caused a greater rush of tourists than ever before.